 The City of Port Phillip Public Toilets Map (PDF 190 KB) provides details of locations across our City, including disabled toilet facilities.
 The National Public Toilet Map identifies the location of more than 13,000 public toilet facilities in Australia including rural areas and along major travel routes.
 Useful information is provided about each toilet, such as opening hours and access for people with a disability.

-Contact us to ask us a question, request information or give us feedback about public toilets and public toilet cleaning online.
-You can also call ASSIST on (03) 9209 6777.
+To ask a question, request information or give feedback about public toilets and public toilet cleaning, contact us.

 Don't Waste it!
 Waste Management Strategy 2018-28